oracle-livelabs/oci/oci-api-management/existing-apis/existing-apis.md

 2. Install Samples
     - In the Oracle Integration menu, choose *Integrations* / *Integrations* again
     - Remove the filter with your username
-    - You will see some preinstalled sample.
+    - You will see some preinstalled samples.

         ![Oracle Integration - Samples](images/apim-oic2.png)